-The Master Programme in Political Science has a strong research focus building on the internationally advanced research carried out within the department.
+The programme has a strong research focus building on the internationally advanced research carried out within the department.
 You will benefit from a research-driven course content, a large choice of subject-specific courses and varied methods of teaching with focus on developing your theoretical and analytical skills.
-During the course of study, you are expected to keep abreast with advances in political science research and contribute to the development of knowledge.
-The final degree project provides you with the opportunity to apply advanced political science methodology and make an independent research contribution.

 The programme leads to a Master of Science in Political Sciences (120 credits) with Political Science or Development Studies as the main field of study.
 After one year of study it may also be possible to obtain a Master of Science in Political Sciences (60 credits).

-Year 1, autumn semester In the first semester you will choose one of three courses (15 credits): International Politics, Governance and The State and The Politics of Development.
+Semester 1 In the first semester you will choose one of three courses: International Politics 15 credits, Governance and The State 15 credits or The Politics of Development 15 credits.
 In the second half of the semester, you will take the compulsory proficiency course Methods, 15 credits.

-Year 1, spring semester In the second semester you may choose to deepen and broaden you studies in the field of political science at the Department of Government.
-You may also choose among the courses given by the departments affiliated to the Master’s programme or other courses at Uppsala University, universities in Sweden or elsewhere.
-Those of you who wish to finish your studies with a one-year Master's degree must write an essay during the second part of the semester, 15 credits.
+Semester 2 In the second semester you may choose to deepen and broaden you studies in the field of political science at the Department of Government.
+You may also choose among the courses given by the departments affiliated to the Master's programme or other courses at Uppsala University, universities in Sweden or elsewhere.
+Those of you who wish to finish your studies with a one-year Master's degree must write a thesis during the second part of the semester, 15 credits.

-Year 2, spring semester In the fourth semester you have the opportunity to do an internship in Sweden or abroad in order to gain professional experience.
-For those of you who choose not to do an internship, the department offers the elective courses of semester 2.
-It is also possible to complete the Master’s thesis this semester.
+Semester 4 In the fourth semester you have the opportunity to do an internship in Sweden or abroad in order to gain professional experience.
+For those of you who choose not to do an internship, the department offers the elective courses of the second semester.
+It is also possible to complete the Master's thesis this semester.